-If a coach feels they have been placed in a wrong division, they should notify the SOMI Director of Sports & Training following the initial division process.
+If a coach feels they have been placed in the wrong division, they should notify the SOMI Tournament Director following the initial division process.
 It is highly recommended that the coach be involved in the division process.

 Age Groups

 Special Olympics Michigan will utilize age groups as follows: